Also known as Buffer, Casting Finisher, Chipper, Deburring Technician, Finisher, Grinder, Jewelry Polisher, Knife Grinder, Metal Finisher, Polisher

 Compared to most occupations, those who work as a Metal Finisher are usually higher in their Realistic and Conventional interests.

 Metal Finishers typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 Also, Metal Finishers typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Metal Finisher tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Metal Finisher tend to value Support, Relationships, and Working Conditions.